-Dinah Ryan, Associate Professor Virginia Slachman, Associate Professor Heidi J. Snow, Associate Professor Elizabeth J. Toohey, Associate Professor
+Dinah Ryan, Associate Professor Heidi J. Snow, Associate Professor

-The objectives of the English program are to enhance students' powers of written and oral communication, to cultivate their critical faculties, and to acquaint them with English and American literature.
+The objectives of the English program are to enhance students' powers of written and oral communication, to cultivate their critical faculties, and to acquaint them with literatures written in English.

 At least four of the courses taken for either concentration of the English major must be at the 300 or 400 level.